aaronpeikert/reproducible-research/README.md

 ensure long-term computational reproducibility.
-By ensuring full computational reproducibility together with version management, dependence management and literate programming, the workflow increases scientific productivity by facilitating later reuse of code and dat.
+By ensuring full computational reproducibility together with version management, dependence management and literate programming, the workflow increases scientific productivity by facilitating later reuse of code and data.

 # Compile